Kwibuka T20 Tournament

 The Kwibuka T20 Tournament is a women's Twenty20 cricket tournament played annually in Rwanda since 2014.
-The tournament was originally named the Kwibuka Cricket for Peace tournament, and is played in remembrance of the victims of the 1994 Genocide against the Tutsi.
-Initially the tournament featured exclusively East African nations, but in more recent editions has expanded to include teams from across Africa and beyond.
+The tournament was originally named the Kwibuka Cricket for Peace tournament, and is played in remembrance of the victims of the 1994 genocide against the Tutsi.
+In the early editions, the tournament was contested by East African nations, but it has expanded in more recent years to include teams from across Africa and beyond.

 History

 The inaugural edition was held in June 2014 at the Kicukiro Oval, now known as the Gahanga International Cricket Stadium in Kigali, and was played as a five-match bilateral contest between Rwanda and Uganda, which was won 4–1 by the Ugandans.
 The 2015 edition was played a double round-robin tri-nation series, which saw Kenya participate in addition to Rwanda and Uganda.
 The Kenyans won all four of their matches to claim the title, while the hosts failed to register a win.
 Kenya withdrew from the 2016 tournament, leaving Rwanda and Uganda to play a bilateral series which was won 4–0 by the visitors.
 Uganda also won a 40-over contest the day after the conclusion of the T20 series.

 In 2017, Uganda sent two age groups teams to participate, alongside Rwanda and Kenya.
 The Uganda Schools Select (under-19s) team won all three of their round-robin matches.
 Kenya won the tournament for the second time by defeating them in the final by 7 wickets, while Uganda under-23s won the third-place play-off game against Rwanda.
 The Ugandan School Select side returned for the 2018 edition and were again defeated by Kenya in the final, with Rwanda third; Tanzania and Zambia had originally been announced to participate for the first time.